2cld/aur/docs/ops/hed-vision.md

 # hed - Vision

-I am pulling info from the website, but this should be reviewed.
-I am looking for a touch-stone statement help guide all missions toward the vision.
+Heartland Economic Development

 ---

-## HED Vision Missions
+## HED - TEC at Melrose Vision Missions

 1. Devloper of technology for operations.
-2. Provider of miner hosting.
+2. Provider of resources for technology developers.
-3. Provider of mining infrastructure.
+3. Supporter of technology workers in the local area.

 ---